josephineSiems/PomodoroTimer/README.md

 You can choose your own alarm by uploading any audio file (this feature is still work in progress and currently resets when the app is closed.)

 <img src="/images/Options.jpg" alt="Options" width="200"/>

+## Languages
+Depending on your device's language settings the app will either be shown in english or german.